grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image90.png" alt-text="The inside of a device.":::

-6. Use a 5IP Torx Plus screwdriver to tighten the 3 screws.
+6. Use a 5IP Torx Plus screwdriver to tighten the three screws.
 After the screw is snug and seated, only tighten the screws an additional ~1/8 turn (~45 degrees) to avoid stripping the threads. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.**

 7. Use plastic tweezers to line up and install the USB-A and Audio Jack